-These same rules have been applied in the calculation of CO2
+These same rules have been applied in the calculation of $CO_2$ emissions.

-The social information pertains to the 30 entities on the list in the results are not taken into account in terms of social and environmental indicators, and Groupama AVIC Property Insurances Company, the financial reporting scope in 2013 for a better balance between the
+The social information pertains to the 30 entities on the list in the appendix.

+Companies accounted for under the equity method in the accounting results are not taken into account in terms of social and environmental indicators, and Groupama AVIC Property Insurances Company, the Groupama group's subsidiary in China, was removed from the non-financial reporting scope in 2013 for a better balance between the consolidated financial and non-financial scope.